ContinuumRoboticsLab/opencontinuumrobotics/_posts/2023-06-23-intro-mp-part1.md

 At some point, the hope is that the graph will contain a goal state, and then by running graph search (e.g., A\*) on this randomly-generated graph to find a path from the start state to a goal.
 If the graph is a tree, this search is trivial as there's only one path in the graph (ignoring some nuance, that's what tree means).

+{% include figure image_path="/assets/images/posts/101-motion-planning-intro-part1-Fig3.png"
+caption="In the sampling-based methods, the graph (or tree) is constructed in the configuration space via random sampling.
+It will almost certainly have a much different structure than the grid/lattice graphs will, and subsequently the algorithms will exhibit different properties." %}

 The specifics of the graph, how the states/actions are sampled, how the connections are made, etc., are what distinguish the sampling-based methods from each other.

 Okay, so let's map these concepts back to our optimization formulation.

-Cost: If there are multiple paths in the graph, then the graph search over the graph can provide the lowest cost path in the graph, however the lowest cost path _possible_ may not be in the graph at any given iteration.
+**Cost:** If there are multiple paths in the graph, then the graph search over the graph can provide the lowest cost path in the graph, however the lowest cost path _possible_ may not be in the graph at any given iteration.
 Many of the earlier versions of these methods ignored cost and instead attempted to find any path that avoided obstacles, providing a property called probabilistic-completeness.
 Since then, other methods build upon this to provide a guarantee called asymptotic optimality, which intuitively means that their best path will approach an optimal path (in cost) as runtime progresses (only getting arbitrarily close to an optimal path in the limit though).
 This contrasts with the discrete grid/lattice-based search methods in that those methods typically only provide a property called resolution completeness/optimality which intuitively means the path is complete or optimal for the resolution of the discretization, but not necessarily in general.

-Constraints: As with the discrete grid/lattice-based search methods, the sampling-based methods usually encode constraint satisfaction by only considering states/edges in the graph construction or search that satisfy the constraints, including obstacle avoidance.
+**Constraints:** As with the discrete grid/lattice-based search methods, the sampling-based methods usually encode constraint satisfaction by only considering states/edges in the graph construction or search that satisfy the constraints, including obstacle avoidance.

 Canonical probabilistically-complete methods include Probabilistic Roadmaps (PRM)[^5] and Rapidly-exploring Random Trees (RRT)[^6].
 Popular asymptotically-optimal methods include PRM/RRT[^7], Batch-Informed Trees (BIT)[^8], and Asymptotically-Optimal-RRT (AO-RRT)[^9].